Shot Hours by appointment only: Tuesday from 1:30pm – 4:00pm, Thursday from 1pm – 3:45pm, and Friday from 8:30am – 10:30am .

 Please follow us on Facebook for up to date changes and information.

-If our shot hours do not work with your schedule, please ask our front desk staff for the names of allergists where you can receive your injections.
-Some primary care offices will administer them as well as some urgent care centers.
-Requires a visit with the allergist and if approved may receive your allergy injections only there.
+If our shot hours do not work with your schedule, some primary care offices will administer as well as government workplace clinics.
+Local allergists: they may require a visit with the allergist/PA and if approved then may receive your allergy injections only there.
 Consent forms are required for your safety before this can happen to make sure the office follows our guidelines.
 Your allergy care will still be with our office and we will continue to prescribe and prepare your allergen immunotherapy vaccine.
 Local offices include: Allergy Asthma Associates in McLean (Drs.
 Courtney Blair, Sharon Seth, Karen Robbins and PA-Bridget Schaeffer) https://www.virginiaallergyrelief.com/ make an appt with Ms. Schaeffer.
 A P of Metro DC in Ballston (Drs.
 Nithya Swamy & Li Phuong).https://www.allergypartners.com/metrodc/doctors/

 CLUSTER IMMUNOTHERAPY: is available for patients who are building up to maintenance for the first time.
 During the build up vial doses 1:10,000 thru 1: 100, you may schedule to come in at 9am or 1pm and receive 2-3 doses at one time.
 A dose is injected every hour, vitals are taken and patients are monitored closely for your safety.